 When you think Florida you probably think sunny beach filled days.
 And you wouldn’t be wrong.
-Our recent visit to St. Petersburg, Florida for the annual IGLTA Convention was filled with meetings but we did still get out to enjoy the sun, water and, of course, the food.
+Our visit to St. Petersburg, Florida for the annual IGLTA Convention was filled with meetings but we did still get out to enjoy the sun, water, and, of course, the food.

-It had been about five years since our last visit and we couldn’t believe how much St. Pete had changed!
+It had been a while since our last visit and we couldn’t believe how much St. Pete had changed!
 It was always a great place to visit on the quieter side of Florida but the recent improvements made us wonder why we waited so long to return.

 One of the things that have really grown is the St. Pete food scene.
 Although we were just there for a quick visit we were able to check out many new spots and a few old favorites.
 Here’s our list of places you should be sure to check out.

 One of my favorite fish to eat in Florida is grouper.
 I wasted no time and my first meal was a lovely grouper sandwich at 400 Beach Seafood & Tap House.
 Grilled to perfection, it was just what I needed to get me in the Floridian spirit.
 The restaurant is located right on the main downtown strip of Beach Drive NE and steps from the Vinoy Renaissance Resort & Golf Club.

 Their menu is loaded with plenty of seafood options including an oyster bar, salads, sandwiches, and fish tacos.
 They also have tasty steaks, chops, and chicken options as well.
 We had the joy of sharing lunch that day with our friend Sandi McKenna from MidLife Road Trip.
 She opted for the Seafood Louis Salad and it looked marvelous!